addev2906/platformer/README.md

 # platformer
-A small platformer game developed for learning the Unity game engine 🎮 Play the game! :  https://addev2906.itch.io/blox-smash
+A small platformer game developed for learning the Unity game engine.

+🎮 Play the game! :  https://addev2906.itch.io/blox-smash